Features overview | AdGuard VPN Knowledge Base

 Exclusions

-AdGuard VPN has several features that make it unique, and one of them is definitely Exclusions.
-By default, AdGuard VPN will run on all websites and in all apps but the ones from the exclusions list.
-But you can switch to the other mode, so AdGuard VPN will run only on websites and in apps from the exclusions list.

-Also you can not only add websites to Exclusions but also choose among the lists of popular services.
-The lists are divided into eight categories: Social networks, Messengers, Video and Music streaming services, Games, Shopping, Search engines, and Work communication tools.
-Any of these services can be added to Exclusions in one click!
-It’s especially convenient if you use Selective mode.
+We recommend using the From the list option.
+Websites are grouped into eight categories: Social networks, Messengers, Video and Music streaming services, Games, Shopping, Search engines, and Work communication tools.
+We have placed the most popular services there, including all domain names and subdomains related to each platform.

-Exclusion list can be easily configured.
-If you’ve added a domain and some of its subdomains, they’ll be grouped inside the root one.
-When adding a root domain (

 Starting with the version 2.4, all browsers are automatically added to the list of exclusions when the VPN is active only for selected apps and websites.
 This change brings more convenience for users who were often confused and didn’t know whether to consider their browsers as apps or not.
 It applies under the following conditions: